 When adding beneficiaries, Willful will initially divide your estate equally.
 To customize the distribution:

-Step 4: Decide on what happens if one of the beneficiaries pass away before you
+Step 4: Decide what happens if a beneficiary passes away before you

 Step 5: Appoint contingent beneficiaries (optional)